hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 * `name` - (Required) The Name of the Public IP Address Configuration.

 * `domain_name_label` - (Optional) The Prefix which should be used for the Domain Name Label for each Virtual Machine Instance.
 Azure concatenates the Domain Name Label and Virtual Machine Index to create a unique Domain Name Label for each Virtual Machine.
+Valid values must be between `1` and `26` characters long, start with a lower case letter, end with a lower case letter or number and contains only `a-z`, `0-9` and `hyphens`.

 * `idle_timeout_in_minutes` - (Optional) The Idle Timeout in Minutes for the Public IP Address.
 Possible values are in the range `4` to `32`.